 .
 Spread evenly on top of a parchment sheet over a baking pan.

 .
-Set oven to 120°C/ 250°F. Bake for 40 minutes, stirring every 10 minutes to make sure everything is evenly browned.
+Set oven to 150°C/ 300°F. Bake for 40 minutes, stirring every 10 minutes to make sure everything is evenly browned.
 Once finished, allow the granola to cool fully.
+If wanted sweetened, mix honey or maple syrup in once the granola is finished cooking while it's still warm.

 .
 Store in an airtight jar or container & enjoy!